 The Northeast Wild Alberta Coalition (NEWAC, representing numerous local environmental, recreational and wildlife user groups) researches background information and looks for protective designations that provide the highest level of protection but are consistent with existing land use patterns.
 NEWAC suggests Ecological Reserve and Provincial Park status as the most appropriate protection for the McClelland Lake area, as it “would prevent it from being fragmented by seismic lines, logged, mined, or drilled, and would allow traditional native uses, trapping, and recreational uses to continue within a conservation-oriented context.”
 (1995 brochure)

-Lands inside the Proposed Protected Area boundaries, south of McClelland Lake, are being logged.
+Over the winter, lands inside the Proposed Protected Area boundaries, south of McClelland Lake, are logged.
 Applications for new harvesting areas north of the Lake, and the related harvest planning, have begun.

 The Northeast Region Regional Integrated Resource Plan: Draft Plan

 The northeast region is divided into 4 resource management areas (RMAs): northern boreal, boreal, transition and settled.
 McClelland Lake falls within the Boreal RMA.

 The draft plan states that “resource management of Riparian Areas will focus on maintenance of water quality, habitat retention and recreation.… Future subregional and local integrated resource plans will use Riparian Areas as fundamental resource management units.”
 Alberta Environmental Protection is to “coordinate implementation of a policy for wetland management.… Education about wetland functions, values and management will be increased and stewardship promoted.
 Drainage of wetlands will be guided by the wetland management policy and by regional wetland objectives, and may be permitted under licence.”